 People often notice that they are moving into the middle stage when they need a bit more assistance completing daily activities.
-People who did not get a PSP diagnosis in early stage are likely now diagnosed.
+People who did not get a CBD or CBS diagnosis in the early stage are likely now diagnosed.
 The progression and impact of symptoms typically looks something like: